Studying in Switzerland

 Which Omnes Education schools have a campus in Switzerland?

-The city is one of the most livable in the world, with museums, theaters and concert halls providing a rich cultural life.
+One of the most liveable cities in the world, the city’s museums, theaters and concert halls promote a rich cultural life.

-The teaching is based on a unique methodology that combines theoretical learning and experience sharing between candidates and experts.
+The teaching provided is based on a unique methodology combining theoretical learning and the sharing of experience between candidates and experts.

-Several training courses are available, ranging from high school diploma to 2nd year postgraduate
+Several training courses are available, ranging from post-baccalaureate diplomas to Bac +5.

 Does Omnes Education help foreign students with their procedures in Switzerland (banking, housing)?